XrXr/xrxr.github.io/content/post/strict-aliasing.md

 The strict aliasing rules can be surprising because the way optimizers take advantage of them doesn't mesh well with the popular belief that pointers are "just numbers".
-Ultimately, the rules are in the ISO standards and popular compilers like GCC and Clang take advantage of them so there are practical benefits for knowing the rules, even if you disagree with them.
+Ultimately, I think there are practical benefits for understanding the rules even if you disagree with them since popular compilers such as GCC and Clang take advtange of the rules.

 # What are the rules, anyways?